punishermalade/clibnpm/README.md

 with the corresponding source file and compile it with the target project.

+This library is ideal when all the source code needs to be included at compilation time and not having a distinct static library for crypto operation.

+*Ciphers*
+Advanced Encryption Standard (ECB, CBC modes)

+*Digest*
+MD5
+SHA1
+SHA256
+SHA512

+*Pseudo-Random Number Generation*
+Fortuna

 libnpmtoolkit
 -------------------------------------
 Provides a logger and a stringutils module.
 The logger follows the